akuklev/Literate_Kotlin/structured-ownership.md

 class Foo<X : Oi>(val X : X, ...)
 ```

----

 ```kotlin
 fun foo<L : &Logger>() === fun <L : Logger> foo(L : L),
 with restriction that L can be used only in type parameters and to access L.InnerClasse types.
 ```

-my L : Logger

-# Scopes and managed references
-Note that with this approach it is not possible to store singleton references inside collections (or, in fact, any containers).
-This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.
-This generalizes Kotlin's Structured Concurrency to Structured Ownership.

 ---